Copying an environment with running VMs

 Generally, a copied environment is a duplicate of the original.
 Almost all of the environment settings (notes, labels, etc.), VM settings (MAC addresses, hostnames, CPUs, storage, etc.), and network settings (network subnet, gateway IP address, etc.) remain the same.

-There are only a few places where the copy differs from the original.
+Where the copy differs from the original

 Change to copied environment

 Skytap creates a new published service that maps the same internal port to a new external port address.
 For example: